 This has spurred a large community of developers who create their own jQuery plugins.
 Some of them are sold as premium products while others are released for free online.
 So if you need some great free jQuery plugins, your own roadblock is knowing where to find them.

 And lastly, we come to the raw source of most jQuery plugins: GitHub’s search page.
-By typing in a few keywords, you can likely find a series of plugins which behave exactly as you’d need.
+By typing in a few keywords, you can likely find a series of plugins that behave exactly as you’d need.

 Building Practice Layouts